 How does your General waiting list work?

-When it comes to how to ensure that you are considered for a puppy from one of our litters, the best way is to join one of our Waiting Lists.
+When it comes to how to ensure that you are considered for a puppy from one of our litters, the best way is to join our General Waiting List (GWL).

-To be considered for our Waiting List we would ask for you to get in touch with us, giving us as much information about yourself, your set up and what you're looking for in a dog.
+To be considered for our GWL we would ask for you to get in touch with us, giving us as much information about yourself, your set up and what you're looking for in a dog.